jpittz/100-days-of-swiftui/README.md

 #### Day 42

 I have finished Moonshot (Project 8), which has been my favourite app so far.
 It introduced me to using JSON files, grids, Codable and has given me a much better understanding of how to seperate my code into and navigate between 'Views'.
 Additionally, It gave me a lot of opportunity to focus on the design aspect of the app, and adjust it to my liking.

+#### Day 45

+Continued work after finishing this year of Uni.
+Course has updated from iOS 16 to iOS 17.
+Finishing this project from YouTube then moving onto the iOS 17 course.

 ## Course